 Getting the things you need, of course, requires shopping.
 And as people go about their daily routines, they are testing the waters with buying things through their devices.

-Some of them even have suggestions for brands and aren’t shy about their expectations.
+Some of them even have suggestions for brands and weren’t shy about their expectations.

 In other words, consumers are open to brand messaging on their devices as long as it feels native to the experience.
 Brands, of course, will have to proceed with the usual caution.